shinnn/isogram/README.md

 As you can see, its parameters are `b` `o` `i` `l` `e` `r`, different from the original tracking code's.
 This alteration with the sense of fun is [authored by Mathias Bynens](https://github.com/h5bp/html5-boilerplate/commit/48d49e96d6db282eb9686d31ebbc5cbbbdd4d966 "Update to Google Universal Analytics"), based on the more optimized and minified snippet on [his blog post](http://mathiasbynens.be/notes/async-analytics-snippet#universal-analytics).

-After seeing that, I modularized Bynens's way and created this program *isogram*.
+After seeing that, I modularized Bynens's way and created this program, *isogram*.

 *isogram* is a code generator.
 It enables us to change the parameters of the Google Analytics tracking code, as we like, as long as they are [isogrammic](http://en.wikipedia.org/wiki/Isogram).

 Is this useless?
-Indeed, it is so. but, I think, *isogram* can surprise the poeple seeing the source code of your website, [such as Bynens's commit](https://github.com/h5bp/html5-boilerplate/commit/48d49e96d6db282eb9686d31ebbc5cbbbdd4d966#all_commit_comments "notes on commit").
+Indeed, it is so. but, I think, *isogram* can surprise the poeple seeing the source of your website, [such as Bynens's commit](https://github.com/h5bp/html5-boilerplate/commit/48d49e96d6db282eb9686d31ebbc5cbbbdd4d966#all_commit_comments "notes on commit").

 ## Installation